24 Examples of Eagle Scout Recommendation Letter (Template)

 Do’s

-• Write short but logical: The Eagle Scout letter of recommendation should be brief and factual.
+• Write something short but logical: The letter of recommendation should be brief and factual.
 Typically, one page will provide enough details to boost the candidate’s chance of being promoted to Eagle Scout.
 Also, any information given in the letter should be accurate.
 Avoid including information you are unsure of.

 Don’ts